 One of the biggest complaints about varicose veins is the pain often associated with it.
 Varicose veins are formed when vein valves are no longer able to push blood upward through the leg, against the flow of gravity.
 As a result, blood pools in the vein and causes it to swell.
 Dark, bulging veins may be visible just under the surface of the skin.
 Whether or not there are visible signs, you may experience heaviness, itchiness, fatigue, or pain in your lower leg.
-The only way to fully treat the vein is by seeing a specialist, like our team of the best vascular surgeons in Orlando at Central Florida Vein & Vascular Center.
-In the meantime, there are a variety of options for managing pain levels.

 Elevate Your Legs

-Who doesn’t like relaxing?
-Sometimes, kicking back with your feet up can be just what you need at the end of the day to take care of your veins.
-A long day on your feet or sitting in a chair can cause already-strained veins to swell even further.
-By elevating your legs, you give the pooled blood a chance to drain.
-This can relieve some of the swelling and pain caused by varicose veins.
 Try placing your feet on a table or lie down and prop up your legs on a few pillows.
 You can also lie down and put your legs against a wall to elevate them.
 No matter which method is best for you, we recommend holding the position for at least 15 minutes.

 Embrace Cold Water

-Cold water, such as a cool swimming pool on a hot Florida day, is great for relieving swelling — including the swelling caused by varicose veins!
+Cold water, such as a cool swimming pool on a hot day, is great for relieving swelling — including the swelling caused by varicose veins!
 Opt for cold water over hot water when bathing.
 This can help shrink the blood vessels and minimize swelling.
 On the flip side, it’s also important to avoid hot water.
 Heat can have the opposite effect on your veins, causing them to swell even more.
 If you’ve noticed your veins feel worse after a hot shower, try cooler water instead.

-Less Salt, More Potassium
+Eat Less Salt & Eat More Potassium

 A diet high in salt can cause you to retain water, which can put excess pressure on stressed veins.
 Cutting down salt can minimize water retention.
 Keep in mind that most of our salt doesn’t come from the salt shaker.
 It’s often hidden in processed foods.
 Read labels to ensure you’re not unknowingly maxing your salt intake.
 Even if a package claims its contents are low-sodium, the label may tell a different story.